DigitalPublishingToolkit/NN09/md/10Rules.md

 in decentralized ways.
-In the future, we will come to rely on this autonomy and be empowered to connect with everything and everyone we like, just as we will be able to effectively block out everything and everyone we like, or dislike, for that matter.
+In the future, we will come to rely on this autonomy and be empowered to connect with everything and everyone we like, just as we will be able to effectively block out everything and everyone we dislike, for that matter.
 Presently, such practices are still only developing rudimentarily, and mostly with recourse to centralized platform structures, as, for example, with the blocking and unfollowing mechanisms on Twitter.
 Technically speaking, however, there